 Jen’s death left Bertha with six children to raise, the oldest being around twelve and the youngest barely a year.
 In addition, there was the farm to attend to.
 It must have been tempting to simply sell the acreage and/or quickly find another husband.
 It is a tribute to Bertha’s determination that she chose to continue the farming and family raising and that she did it almost entirely on her own.

 But there could be challenges.
 At one time Bertha had to take a neighbor to court because his tiled ditch was draining onto the Larsen land.
-The action was not as simple as it sounds.
+This was not easy.
 Money was tight, and laws in those days were often stacked against a single working mother, a fact the neighbor was probably well aware of.
 Imagine his surprise when the judge ruled in Bertha’s favor!

-In 1910, after the children were all raised, Bertha sold the farm, married Lars Tveit and the two moved to Thor.
+In 1910, after the children were all raised, Bertha sold the farm, married Lars Tveit and the two moved to the tiny town of Thor, Iowa.
 It must have been a close knit family since Bertha’s daughter had three years earlier married Lars’s son.
 Bertha in fact had been living with the young couple and had delighted in spoiling her grandchildren.

-Even though she was living in town, Bertha continued her hard working ways by raising a garden.
+Even though she was no longer involved with farming, Bertha continued her hard working ways by raising a garden.
 Vegetables were kept in the cellar under the house.
 A stern woman, Bertha would use the Norwegian phrase “chus cotton” when things went awry.
 In English this means “kiss the cat”.

-The couple moved to Eagle Grove in 1920 to be nearer the children.
-A few years later, Bertha began to be troubled by heart spells which would continue for the remainder of her life.
+The two moved again, to Eagle Grove in 1920, to be closer to the children.
+Later in the decade Bertha began to experience “heart spells” which would trouble her at times for the remainder of her life.

-Almost all of the couple’s money was lost when their bank closed during the depression.
+Almost all of the couple’s money was lost when their bank failed during the Depression.
 Ironically, Bertha’s son-in-law Homer Spangler sat on the bank’s board of directors and could hardly have been unaware of the institution’s distress.
-His failure to warn Bertha did not exactly endear him to the rest of the family.
+His failure to warn Bertha did not endear him to the rest of the family.

 After experiencing increasing problems with her “spells”, Bertha finally died a few days short of her eight-first birthday.
 A better example of immigrant persistence and resolve would be hard to find.